 Midwife who led Shrewsbury maternity scandal probe to chair Nottingham review

-Donna Ockenden was appointed chair of the review into maternity services at the trust on Thursday.
+Donna Ockenden was appointed chair of the review into maternity services at the Nottingham trust on Thursday.

 A senior midwife who led an investigation into the UK’s biggest maternity scandal has been appointed as chair of an independent review into failings at another problem-hit NHS trust.